foleyb25/theme-generator/README.md

 ### Q: Can I use the theme-generator package in my VueJS project and not have to implement a backend service?

 No, or at least not that I'm aware of.
-The openAI npm package uses CommonJS.
-Additionally, lll (Javascript) code examples on openAI specify NodeJS.
+The OpenAI npm package uses CommonJS.
+Additionally, all (Javascript) code examples on openAI specify NodeJS.

 ## Closing Remarks